hummingbot/hummingbot/documentation/docs/developers/connectors/index.md

-# Introduction - Connectors
+# Connectors - Overview

 ## What are connectors?

 Exchange connectors are modules that allow Hummingbot to connect to an exchange.
-Connecting to an exchange requires constant retrieval of live exchange/order book data as well as handling interactions with the exchange.
+This requires constant retrieval of live exchange/order book data and handling interactions with the exchange.

 ## Examples / templates

-There are [existing connectors](https://github.com/CoinAlpha/hummingbot/tree/master/hummingbot/market) (each folder contained here is a different exchange connector) that can serve as a template for creating a new exchange connector.
+There are [existing connectors](https://github.com/CoinAlpha/hummingbot/tree/master/hummingbot/connector).
+Note that each folder contained here marks different exchange connector types.
+These should serve as a template for creating a new exchange connector.

 Building a new exchange connector requires conforming to the template code to the new exchange's APIs, identifying and handling any differences in functions/behaviors, and testing the new exchange connector on that exchange.

-!!! note "Recommendation"
-    For new developers building a connector, we recommend to use Crypto.com as a template to start understanding the functions and behaviors.

 The following list some examples/templates that you can refer to when building the connector: